Family Life Advancement Center

-In addition to shelter, food, clothing and on-site medical assistance, Freedom House offers core services free of charge for up to 12 families at a time through our 8-12 week program model at our east side facility, The Family Life Advancement Center.
+In addition to shelter, food, clothing, and on-site medical assistance, Freedom House offers core services free of charge for up to 12 families at a time through our 8-12 week program model at our east side facility, The Family Life Advancement Center.
 We walk alongside homeless families with children in a holistic manner by serving our families spiritually, emotionally, physically and financially.
-Our adults participate in required budget, job readiness and parenting classes and meet at least once per week with our Case Manager to establish family goals and monitor progress towards those goals.
+Our adults participate in the required budget, job readiness, and parenting classes and meet at least once per week with our Case Manager to establish family goals and monitor progress towards those goals.
 While the overall aim for a family is to obtain permanent housing and employment, each family’s journey is unique.
 Therefore, the tools and resources needed for each family must be flexible as we take into account the barriers that may inhibit self-sufficiency.
-Knowledge of and referrals to other appropriate community resources are essential to the success of each family and prevents duplication of community services.
+Knowledge of and referrals to other appropriate community resources are essential to the success of each family and prevent duplication of community services.
 Freedom House adheres to the “No Wrong Door” policy to ensure that families in need receive appropriate information and referrals in a dignified and efficient manner.
-From pre-care to case management to family support and Aftercare, we reach into the very heart of the family, identifying the point of breakdown and connecting families with the resources needed to break the cycle of poverty, homelessness and hopelessness.
+We reach into the very heart of the family, identifying the point of breakdown and connecting families with the resources needed to break the cycle of poverty, homelessness, and hopelessness.
 We offer a “hand up”, not a “hand out”.

 In 2011, our leadership team envisioned a campus that housed transitional living apartments, an expanded child care facility and a center which could connect the community to resources and services aimed at serving those at risk of or experiencing homelessness.
 In 2014, this vision came to pass when we unexpectedly became the owners of property located on N. Taylor Street on Green Bay’s west side.
 Freedom House’s west side campus is known as “The Bridge”.

 A bridge is defined as a “time, place, or means of connection or transition.”
-In keeping with this definition, The Bridge houses a transitional living program, a State licensed group child care center and the future Family EnRICHment Center.
+In keeping with this definition, The Bridge houses a transitional living program.
 Our rent-based transitional living program serves homeless families with children who are unable to move into permanent housing from a shelter or other community program.
-With the help of case management and supportive programing, families are given time to overcome barriers and take the next steps in their journey towards self-sufficiency.
-Eight fully furnished apartments, a shared resource room, laundry room, and a “Bridge Store” stocked with hygiene and household items provide a safe, clean and encouraging community for families during this time of transition.
+With the help of case management and supportive programming, families are given time to overcome barriers and take the next steps in their journey towards self-sufficiency.
+Nine fully furnished apartments, a shared resource room, laundry room, and a “Bridge Store” stocked with hygiene and household items provide a safe, clean and encouraging community for families during this time of transition.